SEO, backlinks and link building

 Becoming an authority

 So, don’t get depressed about the expanse of the internet!
-Think about your area and your ‘goals’ and how you can become an authority within that space…and back links may well look after themselves to a certain extent.
+Think about your area, your relevant keywords and your ‘goals’ and how you can become an authority within that space.

 If you don’t ask….you don’t get!
 Be realistic – if you make clothes, I wouldn’t recommend emailing Vogue, Marie Claire and Cosmopolitan asking them to link to your website (although, you never know!!!) but it might be worth offering to guest blog for your local business association or artisan network’s website – obviously, including in said blog a link to your own website.